 Returning the system to a pre-dam condition is not possible while flood damage reduction is in place.
-The recommended adjustments in the Seven Oaks Dam Updated Water Control Plan To Include Regulation for Water Quality (May 2014), have been prepared to implement the recommendations provided in the ERDC's Water Quality in Seven Oaks Reservoir and Influences on Receiving Waters of the Santa Ana River Report (January 2014); to supplement the original approved water control document titled, The Seven Oaks Dam Water Control Manual, September 2003 (WCM); and to operate Seven Oaks Dam for flood risk management, and for improved water quality.
-The 2003 WCM still contains detailed pertinent background information of the entire Seven Oaks Dam and Reservoir project that are not included in the 2014 WCP.
-Updates to the Water Control Plan to continue operating for flood control while improving (or decreasing impacts to) water quality are summarized in Chapter 2.
+The recommended adjustments in the Seven Oaks Dam Updated Water Control Manual-To Include Water Quality, September 2012 (WCM), have been prepared to implement the recommendations provided in the ERDC's Water Quality in Seven Oaks Reservoir and Influences on Receiving Waters of the Santa Ana River Report (January 2014); to supplement the original approved water control document titled, The Seven Oaks Dam Water Control Manual, September 2003 (WCM); and to operate Seven Oaks Dam for flood risk management, and for improved water quality.
+The 2003 WCM still contains detailed pertinent background information of the entire Seven Oaks Dam and Reservoir project that are not included in the updated WCM.
+Modifications to the Water Control Plan to continue operating for flood control while improving (or decreasing impacts to) water quality in the updated WCM are summarized in Chapter 2.